 Counseling Hypnotherapists form a relatively new and unique group of professional helpers within the broader spectrum of human service professionals.
-Counseling Hypnotherapy, like acupuncture, massage therapy and homeopathy, is gaining recognition as a valid form of complimentary therapy.
+Counselling Hypnotherapy, like acupuncture, massage therapy, and homeopathy, is gaining recognition as a valid form of complementary therapy.

-In May 1999, the Canadian Counseling Association approved a new Code of Ethics having six major sections:
+In May 1999, the Canadian Guidance and Counseling Association approved a new Code of Ethics having six major sections:

 - professional responsibility